 Program Component Update (PCU):

-If you would like a more in-depth explanation of the above updates, please continue reading below.
+For a more in-depth explanation of the above updates, please continue reading below.

 Your ESET security product is designed to function as an extensible framework.
 There is a base product, the engine, which consists of the kernel service and some other components such as filter drivers.
 The user interface and the online help files are also components of the base product.